primatejs/primate/docs/guide/use-cases.md

 In the [Getting started][quick-start] section, we showed how to build a simple web page that includes form submission.
-However, modern apps include many aspects such as [frontend frameworks][frameworks] with server-side rendering and hydration, [data stores][stores] with transactions, [bundling][bundling] and [user sessions][sessions].
+However, modern apps include many aspects such as [frontend frameworks] with server-side rendering and hydration, [data stores][stores] with transactions, [bundling][bundling] and [user sessions][sessions].
 Primate's [module system][extending-primate] allows these extensions to be easily added to an app.
 Primate's